alexhool/AutoBlinds/README.md

 ## System Components

-* **Microcontroller (ESP32-C6-DevKitC-1):** Acts as the central processing unit, executing the main control loop and state machine logic.
-It manages peripherals via GPIO and I2C, handles networking tasks (Wi-Fi connection via `WiFiManager`, Network Time Protocol (NTP) synchronization, web interface via `ESPAsyncWebServer`), reads the encoder with its internal Pulse Counter (PCNT) module, and controls the motor driver.
+* **Microcontroller (ESP32-C6-DevKitC-1):** The central processing unit, executing the main control loop and state machine logic.
+It manages peripherals via GPIO and I2C, handles networking tasks (Wi-Fi connection, Network Time Protocol (NTP) synchronization, web interface), reads the encoder with its internal Pulse Counter (PCNT) module, and controls the motor driver.

 * **DC Motor w/ Encoder (JGY-370-EN):** A 158:1 geared DC motor that drives the physical movement of the blinds via the beaded chain.
 Its integrated quadrature encoder provides rotational feedback for precise position tracking.